-- not uploading or sharing inappropriate messages, images and video or herself or others
+- not upload or share inappropriate messages, images and video

-- being a responsible digital citizen by showing respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online.
+- show respect in posts and when sharing content – for example, if it’s not OK to say or do something face to face, it’s not OK online

-Your child can protect his privacy by agreeing to:
+Your child can protect their privacy by agreeing to:

-- not share personal information like phone numbers, location and date of birth – for example, by giving this information to strangers online, doing online quizzes or tests and so on
+- not share personal information like location and date of birth – for example, by giving this information to strangers online, doing online quizzes or tests and so on

 - not add personal details like phone numbers or date of birth to private profiles

-- regularly check privacy and location settings, especially on mobile phones
+- regularly check privacy and location settings on apps and devices

 - keep passwords and log-in details private and not share these with friends